alexthissen/DockerWorkshop2017/docs/Lab6-Security.md

 # Lab 6 - Security

+During this lab you will look at a specific security related aspect for containers: secrets in configuration.
+There is a lot more to be said and done about security  for containers though.
+Your focus will be to remove all secrets from configuration files and into secure stores for development and production.

 Goals for this lab:
 - [Add support for Azure Key Vault to store secrets](#keyvault)
 - [Store user secrets during development](#usersecrets)